- The type you will find most often in supermarkets.

 How to grow and use french parsley

-Available from Amazon the seeds are easy to plant and you can grow parsley indoors in pots any time of the year.
+The seeds are easy to plant and you can grow parsley indoors in pots any time of the year.

 If you want to grow parsley outdoors or on the balcony you will need to